svenka82/CSE-575---Naive-Bayes-Classifier/README.md

 # Naive-Bayes-Classifier
-This code contains Naive Bayes Classifier without using existing packages of python like sklearn, etc.
+This repository contains code for Naive Bayes Classifier without using existing packages of python like sklearn, etc.

 Dataset - Movie reviews

 Accuracy ~70%